 Often, a motion requires the testimony of the other party and in this situation, a 237(b) notice is issued.
 “The appearance at the trial or other evidentiary hearing of a party or a person who at the time of trial or other evidentiary hearing is an officer, director, or employee of a party may be required by serving the party with a notice designating the person who is required to appear” Illinois Supreme Court Rule 237(b)

-The opposing counsel should send you copies of the order if you’re not present but don’t count on it.
+The opposing counsel should send you copies of the order if you are not present but don’t count on it.

-The petitioner in a divorce must appear to “prove-up” their case on the final day of court.
-A prove up is largely just the petitioner’s attorney reading off the salient details of the agreed divorce documents and the petitioner confirming that those details are correct.
+For an uncontested divorce in Illinois, the petitioner in a divorce must appear to “prove-up” their case on the final day of court.
+A prove up is largely just the petitioner’s attorney reading the salient details of the agreed divorce documents followed by the petitioner confirming that those details are correct.

 The respondent is not required to be present at the prove-up but is welcome to appear and offer their testimony as well.
 Often that testimony is merely responding to the question, “You’ve heard all the questions I asked the petitioner.
 If I were to ask you the same questions would you respond with the same answers?”

-For many people, this is the only day they ever appear in court for their divorce case.
+For many people, the prove-up is the only day they ever appear in court for their Illinois divorce case.

-If there’s a trial (or almost any hearing) and you do not appear, the other side will present their evidence without rebuttal and the court will rule on that evidence alone.
+If there’s a trial (or almost any hearing) and you do not appear in court, the other side will present their evidence without rebuttal and the court will rule on that evidence alone.
 Invariably, this results in the court accepting that evidence and the present party’s interpretation of the evidence.

-Will I Help My Case If I Appear At Every Court Date?
+Will I Help My Chicago Divorce Case If I Appear At Every Court Date?

 Probably.
-Over the course of time judges will recognize people that appear in front of them again and again.
-Judges may develop opinions about those people based on their mere composure.
+Over the course of time, divorce judges will recognize people that appear in front of them again and again.
+Divorce judges may develop opinions about those people based on their mere composure and appearance

 The judge replied curtly, “Justice works…swiftly”